Manishearth/manishearth.github.io/source/drafts/ffi.md

  - `FooBorrowed` is actually `&Foo`

 `Option<&Foo>` [is represented as a single nullable pointer in Rust][nomicon-nonnull], so this is a clean translation.
 We're forced to null-check it, but once we do we can safely assume that the reference is valid.
 Furthermore, due to lifetime elision the actual signature of the FFI function is `fn Gecko_GetLastChild<'a>(x: &'a RawGeckoNode) -> Option<&'a RawGeckoNode>`, which ensures we won't let the returned reference outlive the passed reference.
+Lifetime elision means that we can call C++ functions "safely" with the appropriate lifetime requirements, even though C++ has no such concept!

-Note that this is shifting some of the safety invariants to the C++ side: We rely on the C++ to pass us valid references, and we rely on it to not pass nulls when not marked as such.
+Note that this is shifting some of the safety invariants to the C++ side: We rely on the C++ to give us valid references, and we rely on it to not have nulls when the type is not marked as nullable.
 Most C++ codebases internally rely on such invariants for safety anyway, so this isn't much of a stretch.

-We do this on both sides, actually: Many of our Rust-defined `extern "C"` functions that C++ calls get to be safe because the types let us assume the validity of the pointers obtaned from C++.
+We do this on both sides, actually: Many of our Rust-defined `extern "C"` functions that C++ calls get to be internally-safe because the types let us assume the validity of the pointers obtaned from C++.